FREE MENTAL HEALTH ASSESSMENT. start here

 Parents, siblings, children, cousins — all of these relationships may be affected if you’re navigating mental health difficulties.

 For example, research shows that children of parents with poor mental health may be more likely to have poor overall health or deal with mental or emotional disorders themselves.
 As a parent, affecting the health of your children could make you feel guilty.
+But being a parent with mental illness can also come with other challenges.

 Many mental health symptoms can also make it hard to nurture familial relationships — or may exacerbate dysfunction that already exists.
 For instance, irritability and fatigue are things people with anxiety sometimes suffer from.